Requirements for Coaches

-If you have any trouble logging into your account, contact CCSA President Tom Hurst and he will provide your account information or reset your password. president@centralcoastsoccer.org
+If you have any trouble logging into your account, contact the CCSA Board and either the President or Registrar will provide your account information or reset your password. board@centralcoastsoccer.org

-After taking the course, print out the completion certificate and give to Tom Hurst.
+After taking the course, download and send to registrar@centralcoastsoccer.org.

 Oregon Youth Soccer requires all coaches to take SafeSport training or a refresher course annually.
 Safesport training the awareness and prevention of abuse in youth athletics.
 While some aspects of the course are aimed at higher level competition and coaching, the central messages are critical for everyone engaged in youth sports at all levels.

-When you signup to take the training, be sure to enter your name and email address as you have them in our registration system.
+When you sign up to take the training, be sure to enter your name and email address as you have them in our registration system.
 Your completion information will automatically be added to your coach registration.
+If it doesn't download the certificate and email to registrar@centralcoastsoccer.org

 To take the course you will need to enter the Enrollment Key: